okkomakkonen/latex-macros/README.md

 - Fix `\trans` command in `\scriptscriptstyle`.
 - Fix `\ProofRightarrow` and `\ProofLeftarrow`, since the arrows are not vertically centered.
 - Improve and document the `\annotate` command for annotating equations.
+- Provide a `myletter.cls` class for writing letters
+- Provide a `beamer` style